Bipalium pennsylvanicum

 Bipalium pennsylvanicum, the three-lined land planarian, is a species of land planarian in the subfamily Bipaliinae.
 They are native to Asia, but found mostly in Pennsylvania and the surrounding areas.
 They can reach a length of 5.1 inches (130 mm) or more, with a diet consisting mostly of earthworms.
 They reproduce sexually by creating a cocoon in the spring, but unlike related planarians, they cannot reproduce through binary fission.
-It is not recommended to touch these flatworms without gloves, because their mucous contains a toxin that is used for digesting prey and can cause skin irritation for some people.
+It is not recommended to touch these flatworms without gloves, because their mucus contains a toxin that is used for digesting prey and can cause skin irritation for some people.